UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 ## Devices list

-20 devices on June 2018, plus relative slave core with a final *S1* which are similar core.
+20 devices on July 2018, plus relative slave core with a final *S1* which are similar core.

 ### MP20X subfamily